legends2k/blog/content/note/git_nuances.md

 # Frugal Fetches

-When getting a remote branch, ignore the popular advise to fetch everything (`git fetch`); a better option is to get just what you want; saves a lot of bandwidth:
+When getting a remote branch, ignore the popular advise to fetch everything[^fetch-default] (`git fetch`); a better option is to get just what you want; saves a lot of time:

 {{< highlight bash >}}
 # fetch just the interesting branch